NetMan134/NetMan134/README.md

   * Void Linux (w/KDE Plasma)

 ### Contact
-If you want to contact me, reach out to my inbox: contact(at)netman.gq
+If you'd like to contact me, reach out to my inbox: kontakt(at)netman.gq

 Have an amazing day!